 (b) for that purpose the value of the assets referred to in subitem (2) is their gross capital value on the day on which administration of the estate ceases.

+[Item 9C inserted in Gazette 11 Mar 1997 p.
+1482-3; amended in Gazette 30 Jun 2000 p.
+3431.]

 9D.
 Fee payable for work done in relation to orders made under the Guardianship and Administration Act 1990

 The fees calculated in accordance with the Table to this item are payable to the Public Trustee for work done in order to comply with an order made under the Guardianship and Administration Act 1990 in respect of an estate, where the Public Trustee is not an executor, trustee or administrator of the estate.